ageorge95/ag95/README.md

 # ag95
 Repository for common code used in some of my other repos.
+Compatible with python 3.13.x

 # Deploy this code in your repositories
 You can quickly access the stuff by